Audio equipment isn’t just a purchase — it’s an INVESTMENT.

 - Due to the reduced size, there are more limited input/output ports

-The Duet is the bigger, more powerful product on the market from Apogee.
-This interface is a professional piece of hardware.
-This interface is for higher quality recordings.
+The Apogee Duet is the bigger, more powerful product on the market from Apogee.
+This interface is a professional piece of hardware for higher sound-quality recordings.

-- More powerful than the Apogee One with a higher sample rate
+- More powerful than the Apogee One with higher sample rates

 - Compatible with existing software you use

 - 2 ports for connecting to microphones or instruments when recording